ievapudz/Course_Work/README.md

 Embedding is a technique to mapping from words to vectors, which allow to do a more convenient analysis in the model.
 Neural networks use embeddings to reduce the number of dimensions of categorical variables and meaningfully represent categories in the transformed space.

-A couple of software tools to make embeddings were checked: `bio_embeddings` (Dallago et al. 2021) and a script to extract embeddings from Evolutionary Scale Modeling (Rives et al. 2021).
+A couple of software tools to make embeddings were checked: `bio_embeddings` (Dallago et al. 2021) and a script to extract embeddings from Evolutionary Scale Modeling (ESM) (Rives et al. 2021).
 The latter one was chosen to accomplish this task for our case of protein sequences.

 The following command was run to generate embeddings for the training dataset.
 The analogical commands were run for validation and testing datasets.